Dieng Plateau: Climate

 Dieng is located at an altitude of ±2,100 meters (6,900 feet) above sea level and is surrounded by mountainous areas.
-Decorated with plants, bushes and cold air, Dieng is an area with natural scenery that gives a feeling of serenity.

-Based on the Köppen climate classification (Cwb) Dieng has a subtropical highland climate.
+Dieng has a subtropical highland climate (Köppen: Cwb).
 During the short dry season (meteorologically in tune with the winter in the Southern Hemisphere), there is little rainfall in the monsoon period (running from October to May, in line with the summer season in Australia).
 The average annual temperature in Dieng is 14.0 °C. About 2652 mm of precipitation falls each year.

-Known for its cold climate, the temperature in Dieng can even drop below 0°C (along with cold winds of up to -2º), this condition is usually called Bun Upas, namely light snow or dew that covers the Dieng area with temperatures below freezing.
-Although rare, snow has been recorded annually, particularly in the late evenings and early mornings of July and August, or lasting an average of one week.
-Although this rare regional weather phenomenon sometimes attracts tourists to gather to watch the snow, when the snow arrives the farms around Dieng will suffer damage and crop failure, with farms and crops such as potatoes being the hardest hit.
+Known for its cold climate, the temperature in Dieng can even drop below 0 °C (along with cold winds of up to −2º), this condition is usually called Bun Upas, namely frost that covers the Dieng area with temperatures below freezing.
+Although rare, frost has been recorded annually, particularly in the late evenings and early mornings of July and August, or lasting an average of one week.
+Although this rare regional weather phenomenon sometimes attracts tourists to gather to watch the frost, when the frost arrives the farms around Dieng will suffer damage and crop failure, with farms and crops such as potatoes being the hardest hit.

 Geography

-Territory

 The Dieng area includes Dieng Kulon (West Dieng) in Banjarnegara and Dieng Wetan (East Dieng) in Wonosobo, this area is known as a mountainous Javanese cultural area.
 Administratively this highland region is located in the province of Central Java.
 In the west it is bordered by Serayu Plain, in the east it is bordered by Kedu Plain and in the north it is bordered by the northern coastal area of Pekalongan Regency-Batang Regency and in the south it is bordered by Serayu and Kedu Plain.

-Geothermal

 Dieng stores natural wealth in the form of geothermal energy which is used for power generation.
 The location of Dieng geothermal energy is located in two regions, namely Batur District in Banjarnegara Regency and Kejajar District in Wonosobo Regency.
 The development of the Dieng geothermal investigation was carried out during the reign of the Dutch East Indies in 1918.
 Then in 1964 Dieng was designated as a geothermal resource with very good prospects in Indonesia.
-Geothermal wells are drilled to a depth of between 1500-2000 meters and the available reserves of geothermal steam are around 400 MW.
+Geothermal wells are drilled to a depth of between 1500 and 2000 meters and the available reserves of geothermal steam are around 400 MW.

-Volcanism

 Dieng is a highland area with volcanic activity beneath its surface.
 This area is actually a caldera with the mountains around it as the edges.
 This also makes Dieng soil so fertile and rich in mineral elements.
 Although this volcano has been extinct for centuries, some volcanic craters are still active today.
 Among them are Sileri and Sikidang Crater.
 Apart from the crater, there are also volcanic lakes in Dieng.